What Are Wheel Chocks?

 Property Protection

-Wheel chocks prevent skidding, rolling, sliding, or accidental movement when parking on inclined surfaces.
-Power Rubber chocks offer improved tyre grip for vehicles parked on steep terrain.
+They prevent slipping, rolling, sliding, or accidental movement after parking the vehicle on an inclined surface.
+Power Rubber products provide additional grip for the tires of vehicles parked on steep slopes.

 -

-Tyre size – Chocks must match the vehicle type and tyre width.
-Smaller chocks are ideal for passenger cars, while trucks and construction machinery require larger, stronger models.
+tire size - each chock must be matched to the specific vehicle type and tire width; small chocks are great for passenger cars, while trucks and excavators require a larger and more durable product;

 -